Optometry Officer

 Healthcare Consultant

-Cognitive skills your 1937 training built — and where they transfer.
+Cognitive skills your 1937 training built — and where they transfer in civilian work.

 Situational Awareness